Omoshirokunai/holmes/README.md

 ## File structure:
 The current file structure will most likely be updated as I go along

-Holmes: the main script , contains streamlit page setup and page navigation every other module is named after what they accomplish
+holmes.py: is the main script, contains streamlit page setup and page navigation every other module is named after what they accomplish

 ## TODO: